Skip to main content Skip to footer

 Access arrangements

-If you are disabled, UCAT can provide access arrangements such as:
+If you have a disability, UCAT can provide access arrangements such as:

 Some comfort aids do not need prior approval, but you must inform the test centre 5 days before you sit your test.
 Other access arrangements require approval.
 You should contact UCAT with the correct supporting evidence before you book your test.